Cape Cod Intro to Night Photography

 Have you been interested in night photography, and perhaps seen our workshops listed before, but felt unsure about your skill level and whether jumping into five nights of shooting in the dark would be jumping in over your head?
 If so, then this workshop is for you!

 We will base ourselves in Cape Cod in Massachusetts.
 If youβve been in New England in autumn, then you know why itβs the best time of year to be here.
 The air is crisp and wonderfully cool, the cranberries and apples are in harvest, pumpkins and decorative scarecrows line local farm stands, the leaves are turning from green to just about every other color.
-Itβs also home of scores of spectacular locations for learning and practicing night photography.
+Itβs also home to scores of spectacular locations for learning and practicing night photography.

 During the day weβll teach you the background info on all the fundamentals of night photography.
 Weβll get you out into the field before dark, so you can see your way around and plan what youβll do once night sets in.
 And weβll be by your side the whole time, helping you grow from being just interested in night photography to being comfortable and knowledgeable enough to shoot in the dark on your ownβor at more advanced workshops in the future!